sfmalloy/advent-of-code/2023/README.md

 # Advent of Code 2023

 These solutions are written in Python 3, and some may use Python 3.12 features.
 You can run either a single day to get its answer and runtime, or run all the available days and get their combined runtime.
+This project is configured using `uv`.

 ## Commands

 ### Run single day
 ```
-python run.py -d <day_number>
+uv run main.py -d <day_number>
 ```

 ### Run all days
 ```
-python run.py -a
+uv run main.py -a
 ```

 ### Other flags